FYSETC/FYSETC-SPIDER/README.md

 Do as the red number shows in the screen shot.

+1. Change to USB
-1. Click the button to find the DFU port.
+2. Click the button to find the DFU port.
-2. Connect the DFU
+3. Connect the DFU
+4. Change to "Erase and Programming"
-3. Choose the "firmware.bin" file. (or .hex file).
+5. Choose the "firmware.bin" file. (or .hex file).
-4. Fill in the 'Start address' (If you use Marlin firmware and your platformio env is `default_envs = FYSETC_S6`, then you need to set it to `0x08010000`, if env is `default_envs = FYSETC_S6_8000`, then you need to set it to `0x08008000` .
+6. Fill in the 'Start address' (If you use Marlin firmware and your platformio env is `default_envs = FYSETC_S6`, then you need to set it to `0x08010000`, if env is `default_envs = FYSETC_S6_8000`, then you need to set it to `0x08008000` .
 If you use klipper firmware and you choose boot address `no bootloader` when compiling then set it `0x08000000`, if `32kiB bootloader` , set it `0x08008000`. if `64KiB bootloader` set it to `0x08010000`.
 If yours is hex file, don't need to set anything).
-5. Start Programming
+7. Start Programming

+#### Step 4.
+Reset MCU

+Remove BT0 jumper and click the Spider RESET button.

 ### 4.4.4 Upload the firmware(platformio)